bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

         INCLUDES DESTINATION include)
 ```

 The next two lines are a shortcut to avoid having to write the boilerplate cmake code to manage version comparison.
-First the cmake package containing the macros for that is included.
+First the cmake package containing the macros parsing versions is included.
 This is deliverd with the standard cmake installations since 3.5.
-Then the macro `write_basic_package_version_file` is called and instructed to create a file `SIConfigVersion.cmake`, again using the variable containing the project name.
-The Version specified is the one supplied in the `project` dierective at the beginning of the file and since I'm using semantic versioning I declare that this library is compatible to all it's versions of the same Major digit.
+Then the macro `write_basic_package_version_file` is called and instructed to create a file `SIConfigVersion.cmake`.
+The version specified is the one supplied in the `project` dierective at the beginning of the file and since semantic versioning is used versions of the same major digit are considerd compatible.

 ```cmake
 include(CMakePackageConfigHelpers)